Skip to main content

 Independent Home

 When our tester called Independent Home, they found the salesperson to be pushy and demanding.
-They assumed the marital status and orientation of our caller, requesting that ‘the husband’ be available during the appointment time, even though our tester is not married.
+They assumed our caller's marital status and orientation and requested that ‘the husband’ be available during the appointment, even though our tester is not married.

 “The salesperson was also very adamant I did not miss my appointment time,” the tester said.
 “He said, ‘If I send someone out there, I need to make sure they aren’t wasting their time.
 Some of our salespeople are driving an hour or more to make your appointment.’”